Australian-Internet-Observatory/aao-api/README.md

 These tests target the API endpoints and are located in the `apitests` directory.

+> [!IMPORTANT]
+>
+> The API tests are integration tests that target many protected endpoints and
+> will require valid authentication credentials to run successfully. you will
+> need to set up the `config.ini` file with a valid `USERNAME` and `PASSWORD`
+> of actual accounts to run these tests successfully.

 To run a specific test file:

 ```bash